Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

 ```
 hostname -f
 ```
-11. If performed correctly; you should have an output similar to this:
+11. If added correctly; you see have an output similar to this:
 ```
 mail.sillydomain.site
 ```